sparkleformation/sparkle_formation/docs/provisioning.md

 SparkleFormation template before passing it to the provider.

 #### Applying Stacks
 You can also apply an existing stack's outputs to the stack you are building.
-Using the `--apply-stack` flag sets parameters are to the values of any matching outputs.
+Using the `--apply-stack` flag sets parameters to the values of any matching outputs.

 Consider that you have built a database stack (`db-stack-01`) that includes an output for the